thanniti/Manim-Gallery/index.md

 		)
 		self.begin_ambient_camera_rotation()
 ```
-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [Repository](https://github.com/thanniti/Manim-Gallery)

 ### Support or Contact
 Thanniti Leelapattanaputichot